 Use your credit card for extra protection

-There’s a time and a place to use your credit card and if you’re in the market for a cheap holiday, then now is the time to use the plastic.
+There’s a time and a place to use your credit card and if you’re in the market for a cheap break, then now is the time to use the plastic.
 If you book your holiday or your flight on your credit card, then you may be able to make a claim if the airline or the holiday company goes bust.
 Money Saving Expert Martin Lewis is a big advocate of this.

-Dig deep for cheap holidays
+Dig deep for a cheap break away

 Airlines have haemorrhaged money over the past year, as flying half empty planes just isn’t sustainable.
 As a result, I think that a few airlines could cease trading over the coming months and the number of scheduled flights will reduce.
 Travel is a supply-and-demand industry and if there are less planes in the sky, then I expect that prices will creep up.
 I think that £9.99 flights and £99 package-holiday deals may be a thing of the past.
 However, there will still be holiday deals out there.
 You’ll just have to work a bit harder to sniff out the bargains.